Fad diet: Health claims evaluations

-Some fad diets do however provide short-term and long-term results for individuals with specific illnesses such as obesity or epilepsy.
+Some fad diets do provide short-term and long-term results for individuals with specific illnesses, such as obesity or epilepsy.
 Very-low-calorie diets, also known as crash diets, are efficient for liver fat reduction and weight loss before bariatric surgery.
-Low-calorie and very-low-calorie diets may produce initially faster weight loss within the first 1–2 weeks of starting compared to other diets, but this superficially faster loss is due to glycogen depletion and water loss in the lean body mass and regained quickly afterward.
+Low-calorie and very-low-calorie diets may produce initially faster weight loss within the first weeks of starting compared to other diets, but this superficially faster loss is due to glycogen depletion and water loss in the lean body mass, and regained quickly afterward.

-Diet success in weight loss and health benefits is most predicted by adherence and negative energy balance, regardless of the diet type.
-Fad diets, with their popularity and variety, may be useful to introduce obese individuals via a dietary plan tailored to their food preferences and lifestyle into long-term dietary and lifestyle changes under supervision by nutrition professionals.
-Indeed, a wide variety of diets aiming at gentle caloric restriction under supervision, including commercial, fad, and standard care diets, have shown considerable and comparable success and safety, both in the short-term and long-term.
+Diet success in weight loss and possible health effects is most predicted by adherence and negative energy balance, regardless of the diet type.
+Fad diets, with their common use and variety, may be useful to introduce obese individuals via a dietary plan tailored to their food preferences and lifestyle into long-term dietary and lifestyle changes under supervision by nutrition professionals.
+Various diets aiming at gentle caloric restriction under supervision, including commercial, fad, and standard care diets, have shown considerable and comparable success and safety, both in the short-term and long-term.
 Comprehensive diet programs are more effective than dieting without guidance.
 According to David L. Katz, "efforts to improve public health through diet are forestalled not for want of knowledge about the optimal feeding of Homo sapiens but for distractions associated with exaggerated claims, and our failure to convert what we reliably know into what we routinely do."

-There is a commonly claimed figure that "95% of dieters regain their weight after a few years", but this is a "clinical lore" based on a 1953 primary study, with newer evidence demonstrating long-term weight loss after dieting under supervision, although a 2007 review found that one-third to two-thirds of dieters had slight to no long-term weight loss based on lesser quality trials, supporting Health at Every Size according to its authors.
-A review reported that extended calorie restriction suppresses overall and specific food cravings.
+There is a commonly claimed figure that "95% of dieters regain their weight after a few years", but this is "clinical lore" based on a 1953 primary study, with newer evidence demonstrating long-term weight loss after dieting under supervision.
+A 2007 review found that one-third to two-thirds of dieters had slight to no long-term weight loss based on lesser quality trials, supporting Health at Every Size according to its authors.
+A 2017 review reported that extended calorie restriction suppresses overall and specific food cravings.

 Healthy diets

-Improving dietary habits is a societal issue that should be considered when preparing national policies, according to the World Health Organization.
-They propose a set of recommendations for a healthy diet:
+Improving dietary habits is a societal issue that should be considered when preparing national policies, according to the World Health Organization, which proposes a set of recommendations for a healthy diet: